casper-network/docs/source/docs/casper/developers/dapps/template-frontend.md

 npm create vite@latest
 ```

-Name your project, select "React", then choose JavaScript or TypeScript.
+Name your project, select "React", then choose your preferred language - in this example we will use JavaScript.

 Head into your new project directory, replacing `vite-project` with your project name: